About Us

 Current Issues

-Rachael has featured on BBC interviews, is a highly regarded speaker, and has featured on podcasts including for Hey Legal News.
-Dr Wallace, is our expert in understanding the barriers preventing the legal profession from becoming inclusive.
-Lecturer at the University of Dundee with a doctorate in ‘The Scottish Legal Profession and Reasonable Adjustments’.
-Member of the Law Society of Scotland’s Equality Law Committee.
+Rachael has featured on BBC interviews, is a highly regarded speaker, and has featured on podcasts, including for Hey Legal News.
+Dr Wallace is our expert in understanding the barriers preventing the legal profession from becoming inclusive.
+Lecturer at the University of Dundee with a doctorate in ‘The Scottish Legal Profession and Reasonable Adjustments’ and Member of the Law Society of Scotland’s Equality Law Committee.

 Matthew Simpson